Updated: Feb 7, 2022

 Allowing students to work on topics that are meaningful to them or that they are passionate about is another way that debating makes learning engaging for students.

-For example, we once had a student who was wildly keen on sport and felt strongly that many sporting personalities were being bad role models and behaving poorly these days.
+For example, we once had a student who was wildly keen on sport and felt strongly that many sporting personalities were being bad role models and behaving poorly at that time.
 We allowed him to work on a debate for that topic and he was so involved with sharing his ideas and working on a debate that would convince people of his view that he quite forgot about all the literacy that was naturally taking place.
 The learning became something meaningful rather than another abstract schoolroom exercise and he participated with great enthusiasm.
-We also find that taking a light-hearted approach to debating works wonders too.
+We also find that taking a light-hearted approach to debating works wonders.
 We don’t treat debating like a cut-throat, win-at-all-costs exercise as that really isn’t motivating to most young people, but rather a chance to enjoy working in teams, finding ways to be persuasive and being creative about communicating their ideas.
 We enjoy being playful and having some fun in our debating classes - and we find students enjoy that too!

-When you take an age-appropriate, fun and learning-oriented (rather than competition-oriented) approach to debating, we find that debating is definitely something that students from Year 5 and up can enjoy and benefit greatly from.
+In taking an age-appropriate, fun and learning-oriented (rather than competition-oriented) approach to debating, we find that debating is definitely something that students from Year 5 and up can enjoy and benefit greatly from.